 I always get a lot of questions in regards to subbing coconut oil in recipes and I understand people have reservations with it.
 Butter should swap out fine in this recipe.

-Here’s to a quick, simple, delicious and low carb protein bar that will fill you up!
+Here's to quick, simple, delicious and low carb peanut butter protein bars that will fill you up!
 Enjoy!

 Thanks for stopping by ♥